-- b.
-The Parent(s) of the student have requested an evaluation of the student; or - c.
+- Any child who has not been determined to be eligible for special education and related services and who engages in behavior that violates the District's code of conduct shall be disciplined in accordance with the District's discipline policy for nondisabled students, unless the District had knowledge that the child was a child with a disability. - 2.
+The District will be deemed as having knowledge that a student may be eligible for special education and related services prior to the disciplinary incident, if any one of the following conditions exists: - a.
+Parent(s) of the student expressed concern in writing (or orally if Parent(s) does not know how to write or has a disability that prevents a written statement) to supervisory or administrative District personnel that the student is in need of special education and related services; - b.
+Parent(s) of the student have requested an evaluation of the student; or - c.
 The student's teacher or other District personnel expressed specific concerns about a pattern of behavior demonstrated by the student directly to the District's Director of Special Education or to other District supervisory personnel. - 3.
 The District will not be deemed to have knowledge if: - a.
-The Parent(s) of the student have not allowed their child to be evaluated after he/she was referred for such evaluation by the District; - b.
-The Parent(s) has refused special education services; or - c.
-Documentation maintained in the school student records affirm that an evaluation to determine the presence of a disability was either conducted and the student was found not eligible for special educational and related services or the Parent(s) was provided with written notice that the District had considered the need to conduct an evaluation and had determined that an evaluation was not warranted. - 4.
+Parent(s) of the student have not allowed their child to be evaluated after he/she was referred for such evaluation by the District; - b.
+Parent(s) has refused special education services; or - c.
+Documentation maintained in the school student records affirm that an evaluation to determine the presence of a disability was either conducted and the student was found not eligible for special educational and related services or Parent(s) was provided with written notice that the District had considered the need to conduct an evaluation and had determined that an evaluation was not warranted. - 4.
 If, following the District's decision to discipline a student who has not been determined to be eligible for special education and related services, the student's Parent(s) request a full and individual evaluation, the evaluation shall be conducted in an expedited manner.
-Until the evaluation is completed, the student shall remain in the educational placement determined by the District, which may include suspension or expulsion without educational services. - I. Referral to and Action by Law Enforcement and Judicial Authorities
+Until the evaluation is completed, the student shall remain in the educational placement determined by the District, which may include suspension or expulsion without educational services.

+I. Referral to and Action by Law Enforcement and Judicial Authorities 244